 Closing paragraph: What Do You Want To Do About It?

 Use the final paragraph to request an interview.
 Suggest a time you will be available.

 Follow upMerely sending a resume and cover letter may or may not get you an interview.
 It is often a good idea to call a possible employer to inquire about the receipt of your packet, and to find out more about their hiring time line.
 This is especially true for government employers whose mail may not come to them directly.
 Rather than being considered rude, many employers indicate that this kind of follow up shows your interest and commitment.

 Should you send your application materials via email or snail mail?When making this decision, first visit the employer's website and follow any directions posted there.
-But, if the employer does not state a preference as to mailing method, snail mail is always acceptable and email is widely accepted as well.
+But, if the employer does not state a preference as to mailing method, email is widely accepted and often preferred.
 If you choose to send your materials electronically, maintain the same high standards of grammar and punctuation as you would in any business correspondence.
 Because emailed application materials are often printed by the employer for distribution to interviewers, you should send your cover letter as an attachment, rather than in the body of the email.
 Keep the email body text brief, directing the reader to the attachments.